Advances in Kidney Biopsy Lesion Assessment through Dense Instance Segmentation: Results

 \section{Results}

-In this section, we start with an overview of the kidney biopsy dataset used in this study.
-We then proceed to draw a fair comparison between DiffRegFormer against established end-to-end instance segmentation models specifically designed to handle dense, multi-class, and multi-scale objects at the ROI level.
-To ensure consistency, all benchmark methods are reproduced utilizing the mmdetection package (\cite{chen2019mmdetection}).
-Further, we evaluate the performance of our lesion classifier on cropped images of anatomical structures, derived from the predicted instance masks by DiffRegFormer.
-Furthermore, we conduct a complexity analysis of DiffRegFormer to identify an optimal balance between its performance and computational efficiency.
-Finally, we present extensive ablation studies on DiffRegFormer to evaluate the impact of various training strategy combinations.
+This section begins with an overview of the kidney biopsy dataset used in this study.
+We then make a fair comparison between DiffRegFormer and established end-to-end instance segmentation models specifically designed to handle dense, multi-class, and multi-scale objects at the ROI level. {In addition, in order to include retrospective reflection in our analysis, we have compared our model with a semantic segmentation based method \citep{hermsen2019deep}.
+The results of this comparison are presented in section 4.2.2 and the tables therein.} All benchmark methods are reproduced utilizing the \textbf{mmdetection} package \citep{chen2019mmdetection} to ensure consistency.
+Further, we evaluate the performance of our lesion classifier on cropped images of anatomical structures derived from the instance masks predicted by DiffRegFormer.
+Additionally, we have conducted a complexity analysis of DiffRegFormer to identify an optimal balance between its performance and computational burden.
+Finally, we present extensive ablation studies on DiffRegFormer that evaluate the impact of various training strategies.